zhengwu123/Movie_reviewer/README.md

 The following **required** functionality is completed:

-- [ t] User can view movie details by tapping on a cell.
+- User can view movie details by tapping on a cell.
 - [t ] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
 - [ t] Customize the selection effect of the cell.